Rsantct/pe.audio.sys/pe.audio.sys/doc/06_additional_configs.md

-## ALSA backended players, i.e: librespot
+## ALSA backended players, i.e. librespot

 If you plan to use ALSA backended players, i.e: librespot, remember to configure properly your **`/.asondrc`** file.